Joystream/community-repo/working-groups/storage-group/leader/Scale.md

 Consideration:
 - IOP ((input/output operations)
-- Bandwidth
+- Bandwidth: IG min
 - Cost

-> Note: 100TB and more are HDD which has a lower IOP.

-### Cost

 | Capacity                     | 10TB | 100TB | 500TB | 1PB  |
 |------------------------------|------|-------|-------|------|
 | Estimated monthly cost (USD) | 200  | 500   | 1250  | 3000 |

+> Note: 100TB and more are HDD which has a lower IOP.

 ## Horizontally